Spousal Sponsorship

 Documentation requirements

 The documentation requirements for sponsoring a spouse, common-law partner, conjugal partner or dependent child also all differ.
-It is therefore important to make sure that all documentation submitted meet the requirements of your specific case.
+It is therefore important to make sure that all documentation submitted meets the requirements of your specific case.

 Looking to sponsor your spouse, common-law or conjugal partner to Canada?
 We can help!